rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 __vmx_vmwrite(GUEST_RSP, (ULONG64)GuestStack);     //setup guest sp
 ```

 OK, now the problem is from where we can start our hypervisor.
-I mean, how to save the state of a particular core, then execute VMLAUNCH on it, and then continue the rest of the execution.
+I mean, how to save the state of a particular core, then execute the **VMLAUNCH** instruction on it, and then continue the rest of the execution.

 For this purpose, I've changed the `DrvCreate` routine, so you must change `CreateFile` from the user-mode application (I will discuss it later).
 In fact, `DrvCreate` is the function responsible for putting all the cores in the VMX state.
+First, it queries the core's count and then performs the necessary initialization for each core.

 ```
 NTSTATUS